Felix y Los Gatos

 Tickets cost $20 (including all service charges).
 They are also available by phone through Hold My Ticket at 505-886-1251.

 Emerge from the Pandemic with live music at a beautiful outdoor performance space at Casa Flamenca!
-The space can hold around 160 people at full capacity.
-We are currently selling 120 (75% capacity, as per current health orders).
 This is a great way to get used to going out again with a killer lineup of many of Albuquerque's best artists.
 Come out and support local music and check out this amazing new community space.
 Casa Flamenca created this space in the fall while dealing with the devastating impact of the pandemic on their business.
 A portion of the proceeds from each show will go to help them pay for the cost of building this space (around $10K, so a substantial investment!).
 If you would like to make additional donations to support them, you'll have an opportunity to do that when you buy your tickets.